davidgarg20/sdsfdf/readme.md

 A RNN folder components as follows :-

-chunk_rnn_model.pb file :- The file that conatins model build after training data using BILSTM.
+chunk_rnn_model.pb file :- The file that conatins model build after training data using BILSTM

 Chunking_RNN.ipynb :- The python notebook conataining results and output using RNN.

 A BILSTM folder components as follows :-

 chunk_bilstm_model.pb file :- The file that conatins model build after training data using BILSTM.

 Chunking_BILSTM.ipynb :- The python notebook conataining results and output using BILSTM.